Yonathan Daza Player Props: Rockies vs. Mariners

 - Daza has had an RBI in five games this year.

-- He has scored in five games this season (38.5%), but has had no multi-run games.
+- He has scored a run in five of 14 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.